dclanmaster/A4Project/README.md

 1. Working directory of Visual Studio 2015 can be found with right click current Project in Solution Explorer >> Properties >> Cofiguration Properties >> Debugging All Files in OpenNI2\Redist have to be copied into the working directory.
+2. The environment path has to be seperately configured